bytebase/bytebase.com/content/docs/get-started/step-by-step/change-schema.md

 If there's a [SQL review](/docs/sql-review/overview) warning, you may need to fix it first.

-A issue may also require one or multiple manual approvals.
+An issue may also require one or multiple manual approvals.
 Once all approvals are granted, the issue can be rolled out.

 ## Issue lifecycle